Our Scrappage, Recycling and Car Blog

 - Diesel cars from 1 April 2018 are charged a higher first year rate unless they meet RDE2 emission standards*

-* RDE stands for Real Driving Emissions.
+*RDE stands for Real Driving Emissions.
 This is the test that can be used by vehicle manufacturers to test the emissions a car produces under real driving conditions.
-RDE was introduced in September 2017 and was made mandatory for all new cars from September 2019.
+RDE was introduced in 2017 and was made mandatory for all new cars from 2019.

 How do I check my vehicle is taxed?

-How can I pay for vehicle tax?
+How do I pay my car tax?

 ASM can help you find the best used car